semimod/openvaf-website/content/docs/details/performance.md

 * **Ngspice (OpenVAF): 20min**
 * Ngspice (ADMS): 25min

-=> OpenVAF provides a 20% speedup compared to ADMS in realistic transient simulations
+=> OpenVAF has a 20% speedup compared to ADMS in  massively parallel transient simulation